-The Newspaper of Revolutionary Women's Liberation Published Bimonthly resolve to organize our vast power to smash women's oppression and to wage a total struggle for liberation that will not end until we have achieved control of our bodies, lives and destinies.
-We are determined to put an end to the myth of femininity which constrains and distorts us so, that we become un-recognizable as complete human be-ings - even to ourselves.
+- Nick Dicken, New School SDS, Revolutionary Marxist Caucus, Spartacist - Stephanie Komkov, Austin SDS, Revolutionary Marxist Caucus, Spartacist - Mary O'Neil, Memphis MDS, Revolutionary Marxist Caucus of our bodies, lives and destinies.
+We are determined to put an end to the myth of femininity which constrains and distorts us so, that we become un-recognizable as complete human be-ings - even to our selves.
 We refuse to be assigned the female roles which would render us impotent, passive and economically dependent.
-The content of our lives must be determined not our sex, but by our interests and
+The content of our lives must be determined not our sex, but by our interests and abilities